UVI Beatbox Anthology 2 – King of the Hill

-Yo yo what’s good – it’s your man DJD checking out the hot new UVI beat maker, groove creator and dance floor shaker – yes, it’s here, the brand new Beatbox Anthology 2 – I’ve been jamming on it and I’m far too pumped to sit down right now, but let’s get into it…
+Yo yo, what’s good – it’s your man DJDee checking out the hot new UVI beat maker, groove creator and dance floor shaker – yes, it’s here, the brand new Beatbox Anthology 2 – I’ve been jamming on it and I’m far too pumped to sit down right now, but let’s get into it…

 It’s been a loooong time since I’ve had this much fun beating on a PC groove machine.
-Straight out of the box there’s a lot of present sounds here I recognise, it’s a real walk through the history of electronic music – and talk about ‘Name that hit song’ – this isn’t a drum machine, it’s a TIME machine!
+Straight out of the box, there are a lot of present sounds here I recognise, it’s a real walk through the history of electronic music – and talk about ‘Name that hit song’ – this isn’t a drum machine, it’s a TIME machine!

 You’ve got everything here – the 707, 909 Linn, Alesis, a banging Wers Matic which I couldn’t get enough of, though I have no idea what it is.
 Some of the old Dr Rhythm handheld Boss machines I used to bash on as a kid.
 In fact – there are over 250 kits right here.
 I’m telling you man, its got everything!
 All the usual suspects, your Roland’s, Korgs, Linn etc, but a bunch of really unusual machines, really cool stuff like the Optigan which I also couldn’t stop jamming on.

 And check this; you’ve got your individual sounds, like kick, snare, hats as you’d expect, but you can layer them right inside the software!
-Take the kick for instance, you can start with a 707, add a little distortion and maybe roll of the high end a touch, then layer over that another 707 if you like, or go for something different new like a fat Kawai R100 kick.
+Take the kick for instance, you can start with a 707, add a little distortion and maybe roll off the high-end touch, then layer over that another 707 if you like, or go for something different now like a fat Kawai R100 kick.
 You can then dial up a little reverb, some delay, add a little filtering with a 3-band EQ, plus you have an extra Tone bank to go on top of all that, with synth style envelope, tuning and pitch FX on the fly – and all that is just on the kick.
-Things can get crazy real fast.
+Things can get crazy really fast.
 I’m loving this.

-There’s an FX page that has global two delays, two reverbs(!!), a bit crusher and EQ – the verb and delay are controlled by the individual sends on each drum.
-And finally a 64 note (!!) step sequencer to program up your beats.
-It simple to use, just bring up the level on the beat you want and hit play.
+There’s an FX page that has global two delays, two reverbs(!!), a bit crusher and EQ – the verb and delay are controlled by the individual send on each drum.
+And finally a 64-note (!!) step sequencer to program up your beats.
+It is simple to use, just bring up the level on the beat you want and hit play.
 You can even generate the MIDI notes and drag that onto your DAW for further editing, or to start building your song.

 So what’s it SOUND like then?
 That’s the main thing – you can have all the tricks, but if the samples aren’t banging it’s dead in the water.

-UVI has done an outstanding job with Beatbox Anthology 2, no easy task when you’re talking about so many historic machines from nearly 50 years, they’ve really hit it right.
+UVI has done a great job with Beatbox Anthology 2, no easy task when you’re talking about so many historic machines from nearly 50 years, they’ve really hit it right.
 They are a serious company worth following if you take your music seriously.
-I tried the Synth Anthology 2 last week – that was crazy too, but this is on a whole new level for me, finally, an amazing sounding drum machine that’s easy to use, looks good and hits hard.
+I tried the Synth Anthology 2 last week – that was crazy too, but this is on a whole new level for me, finally, an amazing-sounding drum machine that’s easy to use, looks good and hits hard.

 Full details on the UVI website www.uvi.net